 Through illness, the organism discovers new modes of normativity.
 For Serres, the episodes of crisis represented by illness provoke an organic system to settle around ‘counternorms’.
 The parasite hardens the system against further parasitism.p.
 91

 The parasite provokes a systemic differentiation or change.
 The current COVID-19 pandemic has prompted the creation a new norms.
-If people keep observing the precautions instituted to stop the spread of this virus, they will also decrease the spread of common colds, the flu, etc. There is already evidence of this.
+If people observe the precautions instituted to stop the spread of this virus, they will also decrease the spread of common colds, the flu, etc. There is already evidence of this.
 Another case is the police reform effort; the reform effort is a parasite on the police system, and the police system adapts and becomes smarter (as in creating a police union and gaining political allies) ultimately nullifying the reform effort.
 The police system is also better prepared for the next reform effort–and the parasite will always return (the return of the repressed).

 Although the parasite appears to take without giving back, this is not strictly accurate in most cases.
 Consider the uninvited guest who draws up their chair to the dinner table.
 They ‘pay’ for their meal not with coins, but rather with their conviviality and fine story telling – ‘he obtains the roast and pays for it with stories’ (ibid, p.
 36).
 This is an exchange of sorts albeit an apparently unequal one.
 This raises the obvious question of why a host would tolerate such a deal?